 - Alternative 1 (No Action Alternative).
 The No Action Alternative would allow a continuation of air tours under IOA without implementation of an ATMP or voluntary agreement.
-The No Action Alternative represents the yearly average number of commercial air tours within the ATMP planning area from 2017-2019 (1,425 commercial air tours per year) across the two current operators.
+The No Action Alternative represents the yearly average number of commercial air tours within the ATMP planning area from 2017-2019 (3,914 commercial air tours per year) across the two current operators.
 The No Action Alternative provides a basis for comparison but is not a selectable alternative because it does not meet the purpose and need for the ATMP and is not in compliance with the Act.
-The impacts of IOA are not analyzed nor included in the baseline condition.
+The impacts of IOA are not included in the baseline condition, though the EA acknowledges that operators may fly air tours up to their IOA, or may fly fewer tours.
 Section 2.4 of the final EA provides a more detailed description of Alternative 1. - Alternative 2 (Preferred Alternative).
 Alternative 2 would prohibit air tours within the ATMP planning area.
 Except when necessary for takeoff or landing from the privately owned and operated heliport on the boundary of the ATMP planning area, or as necessary for safe operation of an aircraft as determined under Federal Aviation Regulations requiring the pilot-in-command to take action to ensure the safe operation of the aircraft, or unless otherwise authorized for a specified purpose, commercial air tours would not be allowed to enter the ATMP planning area.
-Alternative 2 would provide the greatest protection for the purposes, resources, and values of the Park as well as Park management objectives and is most responsive to tribal concerns.
+Alternative 2 would provide the greatest protection for the purpose, resources, and values of the Park.
 Section 2.5 of the final EA provides a more detailed description of Alternative 2, the Preferred Alternative. - Alternative 3.
 Alternative 3 would restrict air tour operations within the ATMP planning area.
-Alternative 3 would permit 1,425 annual flights from May 1 through September 30 each year within the ATMP planning area, with a daily limit of 16 flights per day on days when flights are allowed.
-Air tours would be permitted five different routes based on existing air tour routes with set minimum altitudes.
+Alternative 3 would permit 3,657 flights from May 1 through September 30 each year, with a daily limit of 25 flights per day on days when flights would be allowed.
+Air tours would be permitted on five different routes based on existing air tour routes with set minimum altitudes.
 Under Alternative 3, the NPS would be able to designate no fly periods or no fly days in consultation with Tribal Nations or for special events or Park management.
-The NPS developed Alternative 3 to provide an alternative most similar to existing air tour operations, with mitigations to avoid or minimize impacts to natural and cultural resources and visitor experience.
+The NPS developed Alternative 3 to provide opportunities for air tours to occur within the ATMP planning area, with mitigations to avoid or minimize impacts to natural and cultural resources and visitor experience.
 Section 2.6 of the final EA provides a more detailed description of Alternative 3. - Alternative 4.
 Alternative 4 would restrict and reduce air tour operations within the ATMP planning area.
-Alternative 4 would permit up to 639 commercial air tours July 1 through September 30 each year with a limit of 8 flights per day on days when flights would be allowed.
+Alternative 4 would permit up to 751 commercial air tours during the period from June 16 through September 30 each year, with a limit of eight flights per day on days when flights are allowed.
 Air tours would be permitted on five different routes based on existing air tour routes with set minimum altitudes.
 As in Alternative 3, under Alternative 4, the NPS would be able to designate no fly periods or no fly days in consultation with Tribal Nations or for special events or Park management.
-The NPS developed Alternative 4 to provide an alternative that improves the acoustic environment of the Park by reducing the number of existing air tour operations but not eliminating air tours.
+The NPS developed Alternative 4 to provide opportunities for air tours to occur within the ATMP planning area, with mitigations to avoid or minimize impacts to natural and cultural resources and visitor experience.
 Section 2.7 of the final EA provides a more detailed description of Alternative 4.